IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsection{Ablation Study}

-We compare IE-GAN with ablation variants of it.
-Fig.~\ref{fig:KDEofToyAblation} shows examples in the synthetic datasets.
-Eliminating $F^{IE-GAN}_d$ or crossover variation decreases performance and eliminating both together leads to more serious consequences.
-This means that both $F^{IE-GAN}_d$ and crossover support generative diversity.

-Similar conclusion can be obtained on the CIFAR-10 dataset.
+We compare IE-GAN with its ablation variants.
+Fig.~\ref{fig:KDEofToyAblation} shows examples {of IE-GAN and its ablation on} the synthetic datasets.
+Eliminating $F^{IE-GAN}_d$ or {the} crossover variation decreases {the} performance{,} and eliminating both leads to more serious consequences.
+This means that both $F^{IE-GAN}_d$ and crossover support generative diversity. {A s}imilar conclusion can be obtained on the CIFAR-10 dataset.
 Fig.~\ref{fig:FIDofAblation} shows that both items are critical to our method.
 In addition, the crossover operator exhibits its acceleration effect.